ChristianBagshaw/Improved-methods-for-finding-imaginary-quadratic-fields-with-high-n-rank/Full Implementation/README.txt

         can be run from the command line for integers a > b.
 This will simply mean that only discriminants congruent to b mod a will be processed.
 This does cause some unnecessary work (reading lines unnecessarily), but is simple and perhaps faster than sorting/ splitting the file another way.
+    (-) similar to above, the time taken to compute the data now stored in the file X.txt will be stored in X_time.txt

 HOW TO RUN (an explicit example is given below)
   (i) "p_rank_search" and "p_rank_ideal_test" should be saved with .sage extensions.
 We suppose that Sage v9.2 can be run